gallettilance/gallettilance.github.io/final_project.md

 # Final Project Requirements

-Your final project must be in a github repo with:
+Your final project must be in a GitHub repo with:
-1. A REAME.md detailing the project, how to build and use the code, how to contribute, how to test the code, and what environment it’s supported in.
+1. A README.md detailing the project, how to build and use the code, how to contribute, how to test the code, and what environment it’s supported in.
-2. Github workflow should be defined to test the code.
+2. GitHub workflow should be defined to test the code.
 Just test a few things you think are important - no need to overdo it on the testing front that’s not the focus of the project.
-3. Code should be consumable / runnable and results should be reproduceable with only a few instructions / commands
+3. Code should be consumable / runnable and results should be reproducible with only a few instructions / commands

 # Project Goals